The Configuration Performance Metrics Dialogs

 The Most Important Error Metrics

-The details of all these errors will be discussed below.
+The details of all these errors are discussed below.
 These descriptions will make references to the How Optimization Errors are Calculated: the Details page, which has separate sections for Minimize seat-to-seat variations mode and As flat as possible without additional global EQ mode.

 This error is a measure of how much the MLP response deviates from the target.
 If the MLP response perfectly matched the target, this error would be zero.
 A plot of the difference between the MLP response curve and the target curve is computed, and the RMS value of this difference is computed over frequency to yield this error value.
 Specifics of its computation are described in the Calculating the error of the MLP from the target section of the error calculation details page.